 Beginning in the first semester, students participate in extensive fieldwork in Alfred area school systems.
 Students are placed in a local public school one day per week for both semesters of their first year.
-Students return to that school in their third semester, to complete projects associated with their Consultation and Prevention course (PSYC 646).
+Students return to that school during their third semester, to complete projects associated with their Consultation and Prevention course (PSYC 646).
 In the fourth semester, they participate in a supervised practicum in a local school district, during which they are involved in planning, conducting, and evaluating academic interventions (PSYC 664: Practicum in Academic Interventions).
 Such practical experiences assist the students in developing an understanding of the complexities of the school environment and allow them to begin to acquire valuable skills in communication, consultation, program planning, and assessment.
 These experiences lay a foundation of knowledge which better prepares the student for the challenges he or she will encounter as a professional school psychologist.
-Importantly, this field work is facilitated by an on-site supervisor and a faculty member of the School Psychology Program, who communicate with each other to further the student's progress.
-In addition, the faculty member visits the school at least once during the first-year field placement.
-Students are evaluated at the end of each semester by their supervising psychologist.
-The Field Placement Student Evaluation Form is in Appendix D. This evaluation rates skills and behavior relating to goals for field placement, including professional behavior, positive interactional style, and carrying through on activities devised by the student and supervisor to learn about the school's organization and curriculum.
+Importantly, this field work is facilitated by an onsite supervisor and a faculty member of the School Psychology Program, who communicate with each other to further the student's progress.
+In addition, the faculty member visits the school at least once per year during the first year Field Placement.
+Students are evaluated at the end of each semester by their supervising school psychologist.
+This evaluation rates skills and behavior relating to goals for field placement, including professional behavior, positive interactional style, and carrying through on activities devised by the student and supervisor to learn about the school's organization and curriculum (see Appendix D for the Field Placement Student Evaluation Form).
 A list of the school districts which typically host field placement students is included in Appendix E.